dariogriffo/lazydocker-debian/README.md

 ## Disclaimer

 - This repo is not open for issues related to lazydocker.
 This repo is only for _unofficial_ Debian packaging.
-- This repository is based on the amazing work of [Mike Kasberg](https://github.com/mkasberg) and his [lazydocker Ubuntu](https://github.com/mkasberg/lazydocker-ubuntu) packages